survivejs/maintenance-book/manuscript/documentation/06-linting.md

 Text linting is much less common than code linting, but if you have to maintain a lot of text it may save you a lot of time, and improve quality of your documentation.

-## Linting Markdown with Textlint and Proselint
+## Linting Markdown With Textlint and Proselint

 Text linting is less common than code linting but in large projects with many contributors it could improve documentation quality.
 You can: